lifaon74/observables/README.md

 }, { once: true });
 ```

-**INFO:** An EventObservable is provided to simplify Events listening.
+**INFO:** An EventsObservable is provided to simplify Events listening.

 ###### matches
 ```ts